gpivaro/6-Python_APIs_Homework/README.md

 ## Part I - WeatherPy

-In this example, we'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+In this [notebook](WeatherPy/WeatherPy.ipynb), we'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, we'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api).

 The notebook presents a series of scatter plots to showcase the following relationships: